 Facebook does NOT have your church’s best interests in mind when it comes to promoting your content.
 Despite the allure and apparent ease of dropping your web content in front of a sea of traffic, Facebook’s goal is to keep its visitors engaged and cemented to their site.
 That’s nowhere near an ideal place to park a post about the Gospel or any other content of importance.
 The unfortunate truth is that your web content is at the mercy of a Facebook algorithm that will “decide” — for maybe some traffic or completely none at all — whether your content will be viewed by others for all of maybe one news cycle.

 Promoting the Gospel or any other quality church content requires a clean, distraction-free medium.
-But Facebook’s goal is to keep its visitors engaged with its very own content, so they can be counted on using everything from cat videos to informal surveys to politically-charged ads to games.
+But Facebook’s goal is to keep its visitors engaged with its very own content, so they can be counted on using everything from cat videos to informal surveys to politically-charged ads to games — anything necessary to prevent people from leaving.

 Unlike your church’s sanctuary, you can’t control the distractions.
 A typical Facebook page will contain all sorts of noise — testimonials from every sort, pictures from strangers, questionable comments and so forth.
 Some might argue that this is the price you pay for popularity, but I would argue that the Gospel isn’t democratic or reliant upon any sort of worldly popularity for viral lift.
 The Gospel doesn’t need distraction but it sure does need dedicated attention spans.